Construction Neighbour Nightmares

 • If a fitter is doing work that affects your property, ask the fellow leaseholder to put in writing (in advance) the precise works to be carried out, and stand over and supervise the entire process.
 I didn’t and the property developer moved the internal wiring to suit her and inconvenience me and took the roof of my cupboard in the process.
 So be warned!

 • If your property is damaged, insist they repair your property immediately.
 Don’t let yourself be fobbed off with a vague ‘we’ll do it when we’re finished’.
 What happens if they sell the flat before they finish doing it up?
 Technically they don’t have to repair the flat because they never got to that stage when you agreed they could do it.
 Get a firm date and supervise the works.
+For plumbing repairs, you’ll also want to make sure the plumber is insured in case there is an unexpected problem with the work he or she completes.

 • If the developer is making your life hell, then your neighbours probably feel the same way.
 See if you can band together, but note, some neighbours may not want to get involved even if their lives are likewise being affected.
 That is their right.
 Don’t pressure them to act otherwise.